| | | |

 Key ingredients for this tuna salad recipe

-• Albacore wild tuna – We’re picky about tuna in our house, and exclusively purchase Wild Planet Albacore Wild Tuna (affiliate link).
+• Albacore wild tuna – We’re picky about tuna in our house, and exclusively purchase Wild Planet Wild Tuna (affiliate link).
 They never use nets to catch their tuna, they only catch smaller migratory tuna lower in mercury, and this particular canned variety has no additional water or oil – no draining necessary.

 • Real mayonnaise – I like to keep my tuna salads on the lighter side, so I use as little mayo as possible.
 But for the mayonnaise I am using, I like to use a kind preferably made with avocado oil like Primal Kitchen Mayo (affiliate link).
 They also make a vegan version if that suits your needs better.
 You could also swap mayo for Greek yogurt if you wanted to.